We’re committed to our readers and editorial independence. We don’t

 refer you to our partners, but this does not influence our opinions or

 Travel insurance is often an afterthought.
 An additional expense.
 An annoyance.
-But when the proverbial hits the fan, it can be a real money saver.
+But when the proverbial you-know-what hits the fan, it can be a real money saver.
 Just how much would it cost you if you had to pay for a hospital bed while overseas?
 And how good would the treatment you get actually be?

 How we worked this out